Where are they now? - Trevor Horn

 on 1 Aug 2022, produced by Darlow, performed with Darlow and Fripp

 (guitar).
 The track was originally co-written by Bruce Woolley (ex-The Buggles) and Darlow.
-Willcox sung on a
+Willcox had sung on

 Hollywood, before the song was recorded by Jones (with additional